ismaelc/ollama-utility/README.md

 git pull origin main
 ```

-Or, if Git is not installed, re-download the latest version as described above.
+...or, if Git is not installed, re-download the latest version as described above.

 #### Get new models: